gpeterson406/GreenwoodBookHTML/06-correlationAndSimpleLinearRegression.md

-\indent In regression models, we use the ***coefficient of determination*** (symbol: **R^2^**) to accompany our regression line and describe the strength of the relationship.
+\indent In regression models, we use the ***coefficient of determination*** (symbol: **R^2^**) to accompany our regression line and describe the strength of the relationship and assess the quality of the model fit.
 It can either be scaled between 0 and 1 or 0 to 100% and has "units" of the proportion or percentage of the variation in $y$ that is explained by the model that includes $x$ (and later more than one $x$).
-For example, an **R^2^** of 0% corresponds to explaining 0% of the variation in the response with our model and $\boldsymbol{R^2} = 100\%$ means that all the variation in the response was explained by the model.
-In between, it provides a nice summary of how much of the total variability in the response we can account for with our model including $x$ (and, in Chapter \@ref(chapter8), including multiple predictor variables). \index{coefficient of determination} \index{R-squared}
+For example, an **R^2^** of 0% corresponds to explaining 0% of the variation in the response with our model (worst possible fit) and $\boldsymbol{R^2} = 100\%$ means that all the variation in the response was explained by the model (best possible fit).
+In between, it provides a nice summary of how much of the total variability in the response we can account for with our model including $x$ (and, in Chapter \@ref(chapter8), including multiple predictor variables). \index{coefficient of determination} \index{R-squared} \index{model fit}

 (ref:fig6-19) Three scatterplots with the same estimated regression line.